(T-rank adds a taxon rank for taxa which are subspecies or varieties)

 - they are listed as vulnerable by other state, federal, or non-governmental organizations.

-Status information on this web site is taken from the January 2011 Special Animals List and the January 2013 State and Federally Listed Endangered and Threatened Animals of California List.
+Status information on this web site is taken from the July 2017 Special Animals List.
 The Special Animals list is updated irregularly, although major changes do not happen often.
-I will try to make updates from the new list when it is released, however I might not do so for some time after the list is released.
-You can check for yourself to find out if any changes have been made since this site was last updated by looking at the most current Special Animals List which can be downloaded from this page: http://www.dfg.ca.gov/biogeodata/cnddb/plants_and_animals.asp.
+I will try to make updates from a new list when it is released, however there may be a delay.
+You can check for yourself to find out if any changes have been made since this site was last updated by looking at the most current Special Animals List which can be downloaded from this page: https://www.wildlife.ca.gov/Data/CNDDB/Plants-and-Animals

 The current State and Federally Listed Endangered and Threatened Animals of California List can be downloaded from the same page.